mailboxen/mailboxen/README.md

 Until all components are stiched up, you can manually edit the config.yml file and run `./mailboxen.yml`

+To see the user interface, run `node index.js` or `nodemon index.js`, if you have nodemon installed, from the root directory.

 ## Architecture
 * Angular.js
 * D3.js